Find Affordable College Courses

 The following schools top our list of the Most Popular Online Public Health Colleges.

-Our 2023 rankings named University of Massachusetts Amherst the most popular online school in Massachusetts for public health students.
-Located in the large suburb of Amherst, UMass Amherst is a public school with a very large student population.
+Our analysis found University of Massachusetts Amherst to be the most popular school for public health students who want to pursue an online degree in Massachusetts.
+Located in the suburb of Amherst, UMass Amherst is a public college with a fairly large student population.

 After completing their degree, public health graduates from UMass Amherst carry an average student debtload of $26,000.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $165.